bccevc/evc-programs/README.md

 - [ ] Get RPM and motor controller temperature from the motor controller to display on LCD
 - [ ] Ensure that the data printed to the SD card is formatted properly
+- [ ] Radio or music player capabilities

 ***